digital-preservation/droid/droid-tools/src/main/java/uk/gov/nationalarchives/droid/tools/sigTool.md

 ```

 If you want to scan more than one file, you can specify a folder instead of a file.
-sigTool will then scan all the immediate child files of that folder, although it
+sigtool will then scan all the immediate child files of that folder, although it
 won't process sub-folders currently.
 For example:
 ```
-sigTool --match "/home/user/Documents/" "'SOMEFILEHEADER'"
+sigtool --match "/home/user/Documents/" "'SOMEFILEHEADER'"
 ```
 which might give:
 ```